-The extent of the excess correlation in the asset price still does not match the extent of the excess correlation in the prices of Sysco and Pitney, in the data example (excess of 108% in the model vs. 161% in the data).
+The extent of the correlation in the asset price still does not match the correlation in the prices of Sysco and Pitney, in the data example (excess of 108% in the model vs. 161% in the data).
 However, some of that price covariance could be explained by forces absent in this model, such as macroeconomic fluctuations that affect the stochastic discount factor used to price all assets.